sjth/displaytag-1.3/README.md

 #Display Tag 1.3

-As far as I know, [Display Tag](http://sourceforge.net/projects/displaytag) has not been updated for many years.
+As far as I know, Display Tag 1,2 has not been updated for many years.
-This version has been upgraded to work with Struts 2.3+.
+This is an upgraded version of Display Tag library, which works with Struts 2.3+.
 Source code is available in the repository.

 #Release